yubing744/sui/examples/coupons/README.md

 Sui Coupons take advantage of the aforementioned facts to reasonably solve most of the on-boarding issues, focusing on users who never used a blockchain wallet in the past.
 It fits great to scenarios where in the traditional Web2.0 world assets would be attached to email body anyway, such as discount coupons, subscription passwords and tickets.
-Sui Coupons enables non-technical users to experience Web3.0 features, get familiar with NFTs, understanding the concept on-chain asset ownership and socially share their NFTs even before they engage with wallet functionality.
+Sui Coupons enable non-technical users to experience Web3.0 features, get familiar with NFTs, understanding the concept on-chain asset ownership and socially share their NFTs even before they engage with wallet functionality.

 In Layman's terms the protocol is very simple and works as follows (per user):